fmanana/JUB_Matlab-Projects/README.md

 # MatlabProjects_Jacobs
-Repository consists of coursework and assignments completed for the Intelligent Mobile Systems course.
+Repository consists of coursework and assignments completed for the Intelligent Mobile Systems course at Jacobs University Bremen.